DogeTheBeast/College_notes/2nd Year/First term/CPEN 211/Digital Logic.md

 ## Sequential Logic
 Sequential logic can remember things.
-- Needs storage for memo
+- Needs storage for memory.
+- output is a function of current inputs and current state.